alitariq4589/github-actions-riscv/README.md

 After running this command, the web UI can be accessible through web browser at `localhost:5000`.

+### How do the jobs run inside RISC-V boards

+If you want to understand how the GitHub CI builds will run inside the RISC-V boards, take a look at [this link](https://10x-engineers.github.io/riscv-ci-partners/setting_up_github_runner/#:~:text=Cloud%E2%80%91V.-,How%20the%20GitHub%20Action%20workflow%20works,-The%20flow%20uses) explaining how this infrastructure sets up podman inside the RISC-V board.

 ## Contributing

 We welcome any contribution to this flow.
 If you find any issues, feel free to create an issue.